chaturay/serverless-artillery/README.md

 ### Serverless-artillery
 - Serverless-artillery allows your script to specify an amount of load far exceeding the capacity of a single server to execute.
-- It breaks that script into smaller chunks (sized for a single function) and distribute the chunks for execution.
+- It breaks that script into smaller chunks (sized for a single instance of load generating Lambda function) and distribute the chunks for execution across multiple instances of load generating Lambda function.
 - Since this is done using a FaaS provider, the ephemeral infrastructure used to execute your load disappears as soon as your load tests are complete.

 </p>